pietrocipolla/MacroEnergyUQ.jl/docs/src/preprocessing.md

 ## Options

-- `n_threads` determines the number of returned clusters and cannot exceed the number of samples.
+- `n_threads` determines the number of returned clusters.
 - `starting_point` is the reference vector for nearest-neighbour ordering.
 Its length must equal the number of parameters.
-- `sorting_algorithm = :nearest_neighbor` uses a fast greedy path.
+- `sorting_algorithm = :nearest_neighbor` uses a fast greedy solution to the
+  shortest path problem by using nearest neighbors.
 - `sorting_algorithm = :tsp` solves a path optimization problem and requires a supplied JuMP `optimizer`.
+It is the actual solution to the shortest path problem but it may be computationally expensive for large datasets.
 - `quantile_transform = true` first maps samples to a multivariate uniform quantile space using optimal transport.
+It avoids the problem of having very different, possibly correlated, parameter spaces.

 The single-cluster nearest-neighbour path works without RCall.
 Creating more than one cluster or enabling the quantile transform requires loading RCall so